 How long does it take to sell my life insurance policy?

-The timeline is heavily dependent on how responsive the insured is and how quickly his/her medical providers and insurance company return requested documentation.
+The timeline is heavily dependent on how responsive the insured is and how quickly his/her medical providers and insurance company return the requested documentation.
+In some situations, a life settlement could be completed within 30 days.

 How long do you need to have a life insurance policy before you can sell it?